Learn About CHIP in Iowa

 The health care services covered CHIP are those considered preventative and medically necessary.
 Like Medicaid for children, CHIP will only cover services rendered by an in-network provider.
 This means that if an enrollee seeks a covered treatment from an out-of-network doctor without prior approval, he or she may be responsible for the full cost of the procedure.
 Many of the services and treatments covered under CHIP include:

 - Check-ups and doctor’s visits

 Treatments covered by the Children’s Health Insurance Program may vary depending on which of three health care plans are chosen by the applicant’s family.
 Most preventative services such as immunizations and check-ups will not come with a copayment but other services may.
 There is a limit on how many services or treatments a CHIP recipient may have.
 For example, a recipient may only be able to have one teeth cleaning per year.
 Approved claimants will receive information on CHIP Medicaid costs and coverage limits.

 CHIP and Medicaid enrollment can be completed online through the Iowa Department of Human Resources benefits portal.
 Applying for CHIP can be done over the phone by calling 800-257-8563.
 You can apply for CHIP by sending an application to this following address:

 Those who have questions about enrollment can email the Iowa Department of Human Services at: or call the number listed above.
 All information about being accepted into the program will be sent by mail.

-Avoid having Medicaid benefits denied for you or your children by downloading our comprehensive guide and learning how to apply successfully.
+Learn how to potentially avoid having Medicaid benefits denied for you or your children by downloading our comprehensive guide.